Cooling tower drives save chip maker £30,000 in energy

-I hadn’t used drives much before our ABB partner came along to give me a demonstration, ” says Ted Judge, senior facilities engineer at X-FAB UK Ltd.
+I hadn’t used drives much before our ABB partner came along to give me a demonstration, ” says Senior facilities engineer.

 However, I now see that using variable speed drives is the most effective way for us to save energy.
 I have a 10-year plan for how to reduce energy use at this site and it will mainly be achieved with drives; 70% of electricity here at the plant is used by motors so there is vast potential for using drives.

-Further energy saving projects with drives have since been carried out, enabling Judge to reduce electricity use by about 5% across the site so far.
+Further energy saving projects with drives have since been carried out, enabling the customer to reduce electricity use by about 5% across the site so far.

-Not many people in my profession are interested in drives, but with electricity prices increasing at the rate they are now, you start to develop an interest, ” says Chris Bailey, financial director at X-FAB UK Ltd in Plymouth.
+Not many people in my profession are interested in drives, but with electricity prices increasing at the rate they are now, you start to develop an interest, ” says Financial director.
 “In the past, payback for energy saving projects was often many years, but with electricity prices having tripled in the past three years, the long payback has become short.

-There is a strong case for saving energy, ” says Judge.
+There is a strong case for saving energy, “.
 “The days of cheap energy are gone.
 The causes of climate change may be under debate, but what you can’t get away from is that in general, energy is used very inefficiently.
 For me, it’s simply about using what we buy more efficiently.
 There’s no use buying energy and then sending it up the chimney.